10 Movies Like Rez Ball You Must See

 Image Credit: Lewis Jacobs/Netflix

 ‘Rez Ball’ is a captivating sports drama directed by Navajo filmmaker Sydney Freeland.
 It is based on the celebrated non-fiction book ‘Canyon Dreams: A Basketball Season on the Navajo Reservation’ by The New York Times journalist Michael Powell.
-The film centers on a Native American high school basketball team, the Chuska Warriors, from New Mexico, who resort to their native roots in the wake of their best player’s passing to keep their championship dream alive.
+The film centers on a Native American high school basketball team, the Chuska Warriors, from New Mexico, who resort to their native roots after their best player’s passing to keep their championship dream alive.

-An underdog story with themes of unity and resilience, ‘Rez Ball’ is a must-watch sports movie deeply rooted in the Native American spirit and culture.
+An underdog story with themes of unity and resilience, ‘Rez Ball’ is deeply rooted in the Native American spirit and culture.
 Produced by basketball legend LeBron James, the film stars Jessica Matten, Julia Jones, Amber Midthunder, Kiowa Gordon, and Dallas Goldtooth.
-If you are into sports dramas that carry the underdog theme or are interested in films that showcase the Native American culture or that of other communities through sports or otherwise, here are movies similar to ‘Rez Ball’ that will pique your interest.
+If you are into dramas, sports or otherwise, that showcase Native American culture, here are movies similar to ‘Rez Ball’ that will pique your interest.

 10. Four Sheets to the Wind (2007)